D-ddd/ddd_dci_example/README.md

 # ddd_dci_example
 A C++ implementation of the ddd-dci example from yuanrunzi.
-I hope there is nothing wrong badly.
+I hope there is nothing badly wrong.

 实现DCI架构
 ————————————————